mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/metaphysics.md

   tend to continue or to cease to exist.
 Essence, therefore, would be distinct from existence, as a cause—a formal cause, in this case—is distinct from its effect.

+## The metaphysics of Duns Scotus

+* In Scotus as in Aquinas it is a principal concern of metaphysics to establish the existence and attributes of God, so that natural theology is a branch of the discipline.
+But for Scotus the scope of natural theology, and therefore of metaphysics, is both broader and narrower than it is for Aquinas.
+It is broader, because Scotus believed that the terms that signify the fundamental properties of being *qua* being—such as ‘good’, ‘true’, ‘one’, and so on—applied not just analogously, but univocally to God as well as to creatures.
+But it is narrower, because many truths about God that Aquinas had treated as accessible to natural reason are regarded by Scotus as graspable only by faith.
+* Scotus drew up a list of pairs of terms of which one or other must apply to whatever there is: every being must be either actual or potential, finite or infinite, necessary or contingent.
+‘Necessary’ is not a term that applies to every being: but the disjunction ‘necessary or contingent’ does apply, right across the board.
+* It is contingent that I am sitting down, because it is possible for me to stand up—a possibility that I can exemplify by standing up at the very next moment.
+Scotus, like other scholastics, accepted such a possibility: but he went further and claimed that at the very moment when I am sitting down there exists a possibility of my standing up at that same moment.
+  This involves a new, more radical, form of contingency, which has been aptly named ‘synchronic contingency’.
+* Scotus makes a distinction between ‘moments of time’ and ‘moments of nature’.
+At a single moment of time there can be more than one moment of nature.
+Moments of nature are synchronic possibilities.
+* Synchronic possibilities are note merely logical but also nomological possibilities.
+They need not be compatible with each other, they are possible, a modern philosopher might say, in different possible worlds, not in the same possible world.
+* For Scotus, unlike Aristotle or Aquinas, but like Avicenna, non-existent items can possess a potentiality to exist: a potentiality that Scotus calls *objective* potentiality, to contrast it with the Aristotelian potentiality, which he calls subjective potentiality.
+* > There are two ways in which something can be called a being in
+  > potentiality.
+In one way it is the terminus of a power, that to which the
+  > power is directed—and this is called being in potentiality objectively.
+  > Thus Antichrist is now said to be in potentiality, and other things can be
+  > said to be in potentiality such a whiteness that is to be brought into
+  > existence.
+In the other way something is said to be in potentiality as the
+  > subject of the power, or that in which the power inheres.
+In that way
+  > something is said to be in potentiality subjectively, because it is in
+  > potentiality to something but is not yet perfected by it (like a surface
+  > that is to be whitened).
+* Non-existent items are individuated by their objective potentiality: non-existent A differs from non-existent B because if and when they do exist A and B differ from each other.
+* Scotus rejects both the notion of matter lacking properties and the thesis that matter is the principle of individuation.
+Matter, according to him, has properties such as quantity, and further, prior to such properties, it has an essence of its own, even if it is virtually impossible for human beings to know what this essence is.
+Matter, indeed, can exist without any form at all.
+Matter and form are really distinct, and it is well within the power of God to create and conserve both immaterial form and formless matter, each of them individuated in their own right.
+* Actual material substances are composed of both matter and form: here Scotus agrees with Aristotle and Aquinas.
+Scotus gives a novel account, however, of the way in which the individual substance and its matter and form are themselves individuated.
+* What individuates Socrates is neither his matter nor his form but a third thing, which is sometimes called his haecceitas, or *thisness*.
+In each thing, there is an *entitas individualis*.
+‘This entity is neither matter nor form nor the composite thing, in so far as any of these is a nature;
+  but it is the ultimate reality of the being which is matter or form or a composite thing.’
+* How do all these items—matter, forms, haecceity—fit together in the concrete material substance?
+Scotus seems to have no good answer, he simply adds the relationship between them as yet another part, but then even that part is distinct from all others.
+How are these different entities—the whole and its several parts—distinguished from each other?
+  Scotus maintains that there is a real distinction between the substance and its matter and form and the relationship between them.
+By saying that these items are really distinct he means that it is at least logically possible for any of them to exist without any of the others.
+He adds that if we say that the essence or quiddity of a substance equals its matter plus its form, we must say that the essence, no less than the substance itself, is really distinct from its components.
+* What is the relation between the essence and the haecceity—are these, too, really distinct from each other?
+In an individual such as Socrates we have, according to Scotus, both a common human nature and an individuating principle.
+The human nature is a real thing that is common to both Socrates and Plato; if it were not real, Socrates would not be like Plato.
+  Equally, the individuating principle must be a real thing, otherwise Socrates and Plato would be identical.
+The nature and the individuating principle must be united to each other, and neither can exist in reality apart from each other.
+Yet we cannot identify the nature with the
+  haecceitas: if the nature of donkey were identical with the thisness of the donkey Brownie, then every donkey would be Brownie.
+* To solve this enigma Scotus introduces a new complication.
+Any created essence, he says, has two features: replicability and individuality.
+The individuality seems to include an individuating haecceity.
+However, the distinction between the essence and the haecceity is not a real distinction (MK: suddenly!), but it is not a mere fiction or creation of the mind.
+It is, Scotus says, a special kind of formal distinction.
+None of this was ever clear to anyone who attempted to study Duns Scotus.
+One of the problems about understanding exactly how Scotus meant his distinction to be understood is that the illustrations he gives of its meaning, and the contexts in which he applies it, are all themselves drawn from areas of great obscurity: the relationships between the different divine attributes, and the distinction between the vegetative, sensitive, and rational souls in human beings.